felipec/good-taste/index.md

 	prev->next = entry->next;
 ```

-In both cases the right-hand side is the same: `entry->next`, so an easy refactoring could be:
+In both cases the right-hand side of the assignment is the same: `entry->next`, so an easy
+refactoring could be storing the left-hand side which variable, in a variable:

 ```c
 node **tmp;